- The most likely cause for the Critical Process Died on Windows 11 is system corruption, so try to repair your system using SFC and DISM.

 - Follow the instructions on the screen to finish it.

-Be sure to check our detailed article on how to reset Windows 11 for detailed instructions.
+Resetting might be the only solution if you get stuck in Critical Process Died boot loop on Windows 11, so be sure to check our detailed article on how to reset Windows 11 for detailed instructions.

-What is the minidump file and where can it be found?
+What is the minidump file, and where can it be found?

 Once a system crash occurs, your PC will memorize the events that caused it and write them down in a minidump, also known as DMP, file.

-Minidump file works as a crash log and it holds important information that might help you diagnose the problem and find the cause of the BSoD.
+Minidump file works as a crash log, and it holds important information that might help you diagnose the problem and find the cause of the BSoD.

 Regarding the location, you can find the minidump files in the following directory: